kyolkl/Front-end-Devathon/README.md

 # initialize project

--npm install
+-npm install.

--npm run dev
+-npm run dev.

-use development branch as a base to create your branch
+use development branch as a base to create your branch.

 # React + TypeScript + Vite